mgijax/snpindexer/README.md

 # SNP Indexer

+## Building the snpindexer

+### Building the snpindexer.jar*

+Make any configuration adjustments before running the Install see [Configuring the snpindexer](#configuring-the-snpindexer)

+	host:/path/to/snpindexer => cp conf/config.properties.default conf/config.properties
+	host:/path/to/snpindexer => vim conf/config.properties
+	host:/path/to/snpindexer => ./Install

+Once the install has completed there will be a new file in the "dist" directory called snpindexer.jar that is a self contained jar that can be run anywhere with the config.properties file built in.
+See [Running the snpindexer](#running-the-snpindexer) for more info on running it.

+\* Note if the config.properties file will be used then configuration must happen before building the snpindexer

+### Dependencies

+Dependencies are handled automatically via maven and the pom.xml file inside of eclipse.
+Dependencies can be upgraded by changing the version required in the pom.xml file, then running following commands to update the lib directory:

+	host:/path/to/snpindexer => rm -fr lib/*.jar
+	host:/path/to/snpindexer => mvn dependency:copy-dependencies -DoutputDirectory=lib
+	host:/path/to/snpindexer => git add -u lib

 ## Configuring the snpindexer

-### The snpindexer looks in three places for configuration
+### The snpindexer looks in four places for configuration
-The order of precedence is the following
+The order of precedence is the following:

   1. Java -D parameters
     * -DPG_DBDRIVER=org.postgresql.Driver